sourmash-bio/sourmash/doc/tutorial-lin-taxonomy.md

 ### Now, run `sourmash tax metagenome` to integrate taxonomic information into `gather` results

-Using the `gather` output we generated above, we can integrate taxonomic information and summarize up "ranks" (LIN positions).
+Using the `gather` output we generated above, we can integrate taxonomic information and summarize up "ranks" (lin positions).
 We can produce several different types of outputs, including a `lingroup` report.

-`lingroup` format summarizes the taxonomic information at the provided `lingroup` levels, and produces a report with 4 columns:
+`lingroup` format summarizes the taxonomic information at each `lingroup`, and produces a report with 4 columns:
 - `name` (from lingroups file)
 - `lin` (from lingroups file)
 - `percent_containment` - total % of the file matched to this lingroup